Northern Morrow and Umatilla Counties

 There are many sources of nitrate contamination in the area.
-The primary source of contamination (about 70%) is from fertilizer use on irrigated farmland.
-Additional contributors are dairy and cattle farms known as CAFOs and pastures (about 20%), food processing facilities that reuse wastewater to irrigate fields (about 5%), and residential septic systems and other sources (about 5%).
+The primary estimated source of contamination (about 70%) is from irrigated farmland.
+Additional contributors are large dairy and cattle farms known as CAFOs (about 13%), animal pastures (about 8%), food processing facilities that reuse wastewater to irrigate fields (about 5%), and residential septic systems and other sources (about 5%).
 Additional information about sources of contamination and plans for reducing those sources are in the LUBGMWA Action Plan.

 Estimated sources of nitrate contamination in the Lower Umatilla Basin, LUBGWMA Second Action Plan

 Drinking water safety